-To engage them, imagine there is a string between your hip bones, and as you exhale that string (or your TA muscles) is pulling your hip bones together.
-Maintain this engagement throughout each deep core exercise.
+To engage them, imagine there is a string between your hip bones, and as you exhale, that string (or your TA muscles) is pulling your hip bones together.
+Maintain this core activation and engagement throughout each exercise.

 Targets: Deep transverse abdomen muscles, rectus abdominis (six-pack ab muscles), oblique muscles, shoulders, back, legs, glutes and quads.